Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 1) G Major

-G, C, and D are easy keys for the guitarist to think about and play in because there are very few sharps or flats.
+G, C, and D are easy keys for the guitarist to think about and play because there are few sharps or flats.
 A good song in the key of G is “Wish You Were Here” by Pink Floyd.

 Back to G. Here’s what it looks like.